Description

 Contact us: email info@paliesiausdvaras.lt, tel.: +370 626 82 760, and we will help you reach Paliesius Manor!

 P.S.
-For transfer services, please contact us no later than 3 business days before your arrival date.
+For transfer services, please contact us no later than 3 working days prior to your arrival date.